Laurent Le Brun's personal homepage

 Side-projects

-Since 2010 With my demoscene group, Ctrl-Alt-Test, I've developped many realtime computer animations (using OpenGL and C++).
-We often focus on procedural generation and extreme size optimization, e.g. Felix's Workshop and Immersion (in 64kb).
+I founded a demoscene group in 2010, and we developped many realtime computer animations (using OpenGL and C++).
+We focus on procedural generation and extreme size optimization, e.g. Felix's Workshop and Immersion (in 64kb).

-2008 Emacs mode for F#, with Intellisense support.
-It is now maintained and developped by the open-source community.
+It is now maintained and developped by an open-source community.

 Education